-The mission of the Society is to promote respiratory health through medical research and education.
+The Lung Health Foundation works closely with healthcare providers to advance its mission and achieve its goals.
+The OTS promotes respiratory health through medical research and education.
 To this end, the key activities of the OTS are:

-- To provide scientific and educational advice to LHF.
+- To provide scientific and educational advice to the Lung Health Foundation.

-- To assist LHF in furthering its goals of supporting medical research and conducting community health programs.
+- To assist the Lung Health Foundation in furthering its goals of supporting medical research and conducting community health programs.

 - To facilitate, encourage and adjudicate clinical and basic scientific research into the prevention, diagnosis and treatment of respiratory disease.